Pope County Militia War: Troubles

-Between 1865 and 1870, at least five officials in the county were assassinated: Sheriff Archibald D. Napier and Deputy Sheriff Albert Parks on October 24, 1865, County Clerk William Stout on December 4, 1865, Sheriff W. Morris Williams on August 20, 1866, and Russellville Postmaster John L. Harkey on July 27, 1868.
+Between 1865 and 1872, at least five officials in the county were assassinated: Sheriff Archibald D. Napier and Deputy Sheriff Albert Parks on October 24, 1865, County Clerk William Stout on December 4, 1865, Sheriff W. Morris Williams on August 20, 1866, and Russellville Postmaster John L. Harkey on July 27, 1868.

+Other violence also occurred during that period.

 On March 1, 1870, the new Pope County jail in Dover was burned.
 A man named Glover later claimed responsibility.

+A fire on February 6, 1872, destroyed a store belonging to Joseph H. Battenfield.
+Losses included a large stock of general hardware, wood and willowware, and tinner's tools and stock.
+The loss was estimated at $7,800, with $5,000 covered by insurance.
+Battenfield ascribed the fire as reprisal for his publishing facts about the plundering of the county by county officials, Sheriff Elisha W. Dodson, Deputy Sheriff John H. Williams, School Superintendent W. A. Stuart, and County Clerk Wallace H. Hickox.

 Militia War

 A period of a little over seven months in 1872 and 1873 came to be known as the Pope County Militia War.
 However, there were no battles or skirmishes.
 There were no engagements between organized opponents of any kind.
 Instead, an irregular armed group sometimes referred to as a militia, and headed by four county officers, exerted excessive and harsh control over the county, including threats to burn Dover, the county seat.
 By the end of the period, three of the four officials were dead.

-In 1872, an Independence Day celebration in Pope County, held at a camp ground at Center Valley, was attended by prominent ministers and county officials, most of whom were aligned with and appointed by the Radical Republican state administration.
+In 1872, an Independence Day celebration in Pope County, held at a camp meeting ground at Center Valley, was attended by prominent ministers and county officials, most of whom were aligned with and appointed by the Radical Republican state administration.
 Many "patriotic" addresses were given "in which much was said in condemnation of 'rebels' in general and those of the county in particular."
-A day or so after the celebration, news spread over the country that the sheriff's chief deputy, John Herald Williams, after leaving the celebration, "had been seriously, if not fatally, wounded from the brush at his home near Scottsville."
+A day or so after the celebration, news spread over the country that the sheriff's chief deputy, John Harold Williams, after leaving the celebration, "had been seriously, if not fatally, wounded from the brush at his home near Scottsville."
 Concerned neighbors were told by a physician that there were two holes in Williams' jacket, "one in the left sleeve, corresponding with an abrasion on his arm, the other is in front opposite a dent in his belt buckle and a bruise on his abdomen."
 There was also a hole in the crown of his hat.
 After being mortally wounded just two months later, Williams admitted his alleged shooting in July was a ruse, part of a plot "arranged in Little Rock and perfected at the celebration on the 4th of July," a plot whose purpose was to maintain county officials' control of the county through the 1872 election.